 Chronology

-The results of the Bayesian model indicate the Mousterian occupation dates to between 43,900 and 38,560 calBP, the Aurignacian between 37,560 and 32,760 calBP and, for the Gravettian, between 29,720 and 27,650 calBP (95.4% likelihood) (Figure 5.2).
+The results of the Bayesian model indicate the Mousterian occupation dates to between 43,900 and 38,560 calBP, the Aurignacian between 37,560 and 32,760 calBP and, for the Gravettian, between 29,720 and 27,650 calBP (95.4 per cent likelihood) (Figure 5.2).
 The end date of the phase of the Mousterian occupation goes beyond the limit for the final Mousterian in Europe, which is dated to around 42 ka calBP (Higham et al. 2014).
 In Šalitrena, further dating of late Mousterian levels will be needed to refine the timing of its disappearance but, so far, it provides the latest dates for the Mousterian presence in Serbia.
 Both hiatuses show an almost a millennium’s gap between Mousterian and Aurignacian groups, and three millennia between the Aurignacian and the Gravettian groups.
 At Šalitrena, the Mousterian covers from the start of GS-11 (~42.24–39.9 ka calBP; GS = Greenland Stadial) to the end of GI-9 (~39.9 ka calBP; GI = Greenland Interstadial), finishing before GS-9 and the Campanian Ignimbrite (CI) eruption (~39.3 ka calBP) during Heinrich Event 4.
 Below level 6a, the chronology goes beyond the limit of radiocarbon, and recent electron spin resonance (ESR) dates on herbivore teeth from levels 6d and 6e correlated with early MIS 4 to MIS 5b (Dakovic et al. 2019).
-The late Aurignacian starts during the end of GS-8 and continues into GS-6 (~36.6–33.0 ka calBP), whilst the Gravettian occurs much later, beginning at the end of Heinrich Event 3, and extending from GI-4 to GI-3 (~28.9–27.54 ka calBP).
+The late Aurignacian starts during the end of GS-8 and continues into GS-6 (~36.6–33.0 ka calBP), while the Gravettian occurs much later, beginning at the end of Heinrich Event 3, and extending from GI-4 to GI-3 (~28.9–27.54 ka calBP).
 Both hiatuses coincided with glacial stages when the cave was unoccupied by humans.
 The first hiatus took place during Heinrich Event 4 together with GS-8, and the second one during the first part of GS-5 (~32.5 ka calBP).

 Figure 5.2 Here